-- USFS issuance of its final ROD on the proposed land exchange and transfer of title to the surface rights over and around the NorthMet mineral rights to PolyMet as part of the authorized land exchange.
+- Transfer of title to the surface rights over and around the NorthMet mineral rights to PolyMet as part of the authorized land exchange.

-- Favorable decisions by the state on 401 Water Quality Certification and U.S. Army Corps of Engineers final ROD and 404 wetlands permit under the Clean Water Act;
+- Favorable decisions by the state on 401 Water Quality Certification and U.S. Army Corps of Engineers Final Record of Decision and 404 wetlands permit under the Clean Water Act.

 * * * * *

-PolyMet Mining Corp. (www.polymetmining.com) is a publicly traded mine development company that owns 100 percent of Poly Met Mining, Inc., a Minnesota corporation that controls 100 percent of the NorthMet copper-nickel-precious metals ore body through a long-term lease and owns 100 percent of the Erie Plant, a large processing facility located approximately six miles from the ore body in the established mining district of the Mesabi Iron Range in northeastern Minnesota.
+PolyMet Mining Corp. (www.polymetmining.com) is a publicly traded mine development company that owns 100 percent of Poly Met Mining, Inc., a Minnesota corporation that controls 100 percent of the NorthMet copper-nickel-precious metals ore body through a long-term lease and owns 100 percent of the former LTV Steel Mining Company site, a large processing facility located approximately six miles from the ore body in the established mining district of the Mesabi Iron Range in northeastern Minnesota.
 Poly Met Mining, Inc. has completed its Definitive Feasibility Study.
 The NorthMet Final EIS was published in November 2015, preparing the way for decisions on permit applications.
-NorthMet is expected to require approximately two million hours of construction labor, creating approximately 360 long-term jobs, a level of activity that will have a significant multiplier effect in the local economy.
+NorthMet is expected to require approximately two million hours of construction labor, create approximately 360 long-term jobs directly, and generate a level of activity that will have a significant multiplier effect in the local economy.

 For further information, please contact: